 Morges and the region

 The city of Morges benefits from a privileged situation on the bank of Lake Geneva, facing the majestic Mont Blanc.
-Morges and its castle live in the rhythm of the flowers throughout the year, especially in spring on the occasion of the Tulip Festival or the Dahlia Quay.
+Morges and its castle live in the rhythm of the flowers throughout the year, especially in spring on the occasion of the Tulip Festival or the Dahlia Quays.

 Morges, bloomy town of 15.000 inhabitants, has developed on the watersides of Lake Geneva, facing the majestic Mont Blanc.
 Its Grand Rue pedestrian zone in the centre of the old town accommodates animated markets and shops, where the restaurants serve the biggest appellation of the Vaud canton: the wine of Morges AOC.